heroku/sudo-sandwich/README.md

-# Rad-on is a rad add-on
+# Sudo Sandwich is an example Heroku Add-on

 Example Heroku add-on built with Rails for the Add-on Partner API v3.